Critics' Choice Super Award for Best Actress in a Superhero Series

 The Critics' Choice Super Award for Best Actress in a Superhero Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actress in a superhero, comic book or video game-inspired television series or TV movie.

 This award was first presented in 2021 to Aya Cash for her role as Klara Risinger / Liberty / Stormfront on The Boys.
-The most nominated actresses in this category are Sophia Di Martino, Kathryn Hahn, Erin Moriarty and Bella Ramsey, with two nominations each.
+The most nominated actresses in this category are Danielle Brooks, Sophia Di Martino, Kathryn Hahn, Erin Moriarty, Bella Ramsey, and Jaz Sinclair with two nominations each.

-The current recipient of the award is Cristin Milioti for her role as Sofia Gigante (née Falcone) in The Penguin.
+The current recipient of the award is Danielle Brooks for her role as Leota Adebayo in Peacemaker.